-• To ensure that the teaching and learning cycle supports the individual curriculum requirements of students with special learning needs.
+• To provide coordinated student centred and cyclical planning to accommodate each student's requirements of students with special learning needs.
 Strategies that best support individual student learning, including accommodations and learning adjustments, will be developed and communicated to all stakeholders.